IBM Quantum Platform

-The IBM Quantum Composer and the IBM Quantum Lab (previously known collectively as the IBM Quantum Experience) form an online platform allowing public and premium access to cloud-based quantum computing services provided by IBM Quantum.
-This includes access to a set of IBM's prototype quantum processors, a set of tutorials on quantum computation, and access to an interactive textbook.
-As of February 2021, there are over 20 devices on the service, six of which are freely available for the public.
+IBM Quantum Platform (previously known as IBM Quantum Experience) is an online platform allowing public and premium access to cloud-based quantum computing services provided by IBM.
+This includes access to a set of IBM's quantum processors, a set of tutorials on quantum computation, and access to interactive courses.
+As of June 2025, there are 12 devices on the service, all of which are freely accessible by the public.
 This service can be used to run algorithms and experiments, and explore tutorials and simulations around what might be possible with quantum computing.